-- 2. Provide for public involvement in the designation process to minimize conflicts among uses, enhance public enjoyment, and address other important values and uses of NFS lands. - 3.
-Clearly identify on an MVUM those roads, trails, and areas that are designated for motor vehicle use by vehicle class and, if appropriate, by time of year (FSM 7711.3). - 4.
-Designation of roads and trails may include the limited use of motor vehicles within a specified distance of certain forest roads and trails solely for the purposes of big game retrieval or dispersed camping.
+2. Provide for public involvement in the designation process to minimize conflicts among uses, enhance public enjoyment, and address other important values and uses of NFS lands.

+3. Clearly identify on a Motor Vehicle Use Map (MVUM) or Over-snow Vehicle Use Map (OSVUM), as appropriate, those roads, trails, and areas that are designated for motor vehicle use or OSV use by vehicle class and, if appropriate, by time of year (FSM 7711.3).

+4. Designation of roads and trails for motor vehicle use under 36 CFR Part 212, Subpart B, may include the limited use of motor vehicles within a specified distance of certain Forest roads and trails solely for the purposes of big game retrieval or dispersed camping (36 CFR 212.51(b)).
 Apply the provision for big game retrieval and dispersed camping sparingly, after conducting travel analysis and appropriate site-specific environmental analysis and public involvement.